 How Can I Create a Budget That Considers Discretionary Income in Retirement?

 You should be able to review your current expenses to have a good idea of your continued essential budget items in retirement.
-However, your discretionary spending could change dramatically after you retire—often because you now have the time to take up the expensive hobbies that you have always wanted to do.
+However, your discretionary spending could change dramatically after you retire.
+That’s often because you now have the time to take up the expensive hobbies that you have always wanted to do.

-The first step in creating a budget that considers discretionary spending is to decide what discretionary spending categories you may have.
+The first step in creating a budget that considers discretionary retirement spending is to decide what discretionary spending categories you may have.
 Think through how often you will want to travel and where you will go, for example.
 Consider what kind of gifting you want to do on a regular basis.
-What kind of funds will you need to pursue hobbies?
+What kind of funds will you need to pursue hobbies and other interests?

 Once you have this basic information, you can start making cost estimates for these goals.
 These estimates will become part of your regular budget in retirement (yes, you should still budget in retirement).

 While making accurate estimates is important, there is no way that you can realistically plan discretionary retirement expenses, or your estimated discretionary retirement income, to the penny.
 The critical aspect of this type of planning is that you pick a number that makes sense for you and your situation, and you stick to it during retirement.

 Get More Guidance on How to Properly Plan for Retirement

-Simply understanding how much you need in retirement is a good start, but you also have a lot of work to do to plan and put that plan into action—and the sooner you start, the better.
+Simply understanding how much you need in retirement is a good start.
+However you also have a lot of work to do to plan and put that plan into action.
+The sooner you start, the better.
 More time makes it easier to plan, save, and invest, as well as make adjustments as your interests, preferences, and financial circumstances change.

 Important Disclosure Information